aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

     bgp_maximum_paths: <int>
     ```

-## BGP Mesh Pes
+## BGP Mesh PEs

-Whether to configure an iBGP full mesh between PEs, either because there is no RR used or other reasons.
+Configure an iBGP full mesh between PEs, either because there is no RR used or other reasons.
+Only supported in combination with MPLS overlay.

 === "Table"